xuankimtran/docs-1/pages/katalon-studio/docs/execute-a-test-case-or-a-test-suite.md

    You can also go to the source code where you set a breakpoint for debugging test scripts.

-### Decompile Class File for debugging
+**Decompile Class File for debugging**

-   From version 7.9.0 onwards, Katalon Studio supports debugging **class file without source code** directly.
+   From version 7.9 onwards, Katalon Studio supports debugging **class file without source code** directly.

    On debugging a class file, Katalon Studio will automatically find, download, and attach the source code.
 You do not have to perform these steps manually, like in the previous versions.

    <img alt="decompiler-introduction" src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/execute-a-test-case-or-a-test-suite/decompiler-introduction.png" width=85%>